Things to Do in Gatlinburg

 More than ever, downtown Gatlinburg offers visitors variety and entertainment as it continues to welcome new businesses and attractions.
 New outdoor adventure park Anakeesta offers guests 72-acres worth of fun, starting with a Chondola ride to magical Firefly Village, where dueling ziplines, tree canopy walks, scenic mountain views, dining options and shopping await visiting adventures.
 Margaritaville Resort will soon be bringing their Jimmy Buffet inspired brand of ocean vibes and carefree living to the mountains!
 Opening in the summer of 2018, Margaritaville will feature ample lodging for guests, alongside fabulous luxury services such as an indoor heated pool, St. Somewhere Spa, splash pad area for kids, shops and much more to enjoy.
 Nashville country music star Blake Shelton’s Ole Red Restaurant is also expected to be lining the Parkway in the spring of 2019.

-Free Things to Do in Gatlinburg
+More Things to Do in Gatlinburg

-Gatlinburg also has many fun and free things to do!
 Find adventure along the way when you get out of the car and join in the great family tradition of the downtown Parkway stroll.
 You might just choose to play miniature golf, experience the world’s largest underwater aquarium tunnel, ride America’s largest aerial tram, take a chairlift to the top of the town, visit the unique museums or take a turn on live-action rides along the way.

 Need to rest your feet?
 Jump in your car and explore a collection of historical sites on Roaring Fork Motor Nature Trail, including the preservation of a homestead owned by the Noah “Bud” Ogle family who lived in Gatlinburg after the Civil War.